Sunday, November 16, 2014

 Come on guys, you'll miss the train to Plovdiv

 Armed with a couple of litres of melnik courtesy of our host, we made for the train station in Bankso and anticipated a snowy adventure through steep mountains.
 The trains were warm, platforms not, so we had a wee wait for a connecting train at a town with a rather difficult name.
-Correct pronunciation it seems was based on quantities of melnik.
-We knew it would come in handy for something!
+Correct pronunciation it seems, was related to quantities of melnik consumed; hang-overs from the previous day/night included.
+We knew this sturdy red wine would come in handy for something!

 Train Waiting at What_Name Station?